Automotive industry in the Philippines: General Motors

-Isuzu's Philippine debut came in the 1950s through its line of trucks.
-In 1972, General Motors and Isuzu formed a joint venture during the 1970s to create GM Philippines.
-In 1989, Isuzu Motors Pilipinas became a subsidiary of Isuzu Motors Ltd. Since 1995, it was renamed Isuzu Philippines Corporation.
-Aside from trucks, it also produced SUVs, MPVs, and pick-up trucks such as the Trooper, Hi-Lander (and later, the Crosswind), Fuego, and the D-Max.
-The company has been exclusively making trucks as they have discontinued producing passenger vehicles, discontinuing the production of the Crosswind in 2017, and the locally made D-Max in 2019, meaning the D-Max would now be imported from Thailand.

 Honda

 Honda Cars Philippines Inc. (HCPI) was established in October 1990.
-Under the Philippine government's Car Development Program, production operations commenced in February 1992, in their Santa Rosa, Laguna plant.
-To date, HCPI is a team of over 600 associates, working with 38 dealers nationwide and about 60 parts and materials suppliers.
-In March 2020, HCPI announced that it would cease production operations at its plant in Santa Rosa, marking an end to 27 years of production in the country.
-Since then, cars have been imported into the Philippines from nearby Southeast Asian countries like Thailand and Indonesia.
+Under the Philippine government's Car Development Program, production operations commenced in February 1992 in their Santa Rosa, Laguna plant.
+As of 2020, HCPI had over 600 associates working with 38 dealers nationwide, and about 60 parts and materials suppliers.
+In March 2020, HCPI announced that it would cease production operations at its plant in Santa Rosa, marking an end to 27 years of production in the Philippines.
+Since then, Honda cars have been imported from nearby Southeast Asian countries like Thailand and Indonesia.